HansMeershoek/data-profiler/CONTRIBUTING.md

 ### Reporting Bugs

-If you find a bug, please report it using our [bug report template](https://github.com/HansMeershoek/pytics/issues/new?template=bug_report.md).
+If you find a bug, please report it using my [bug report template](https://github.com/HansMeershoek/pytics/issues/new?template=bug_report.md).

 Before submitting a bug report:
 1. Check if the bug has already been reported